 PERFORMANCES | INSTALLATIONS | WORKSHOPS | FILMS | CONCERTS

 Ko’eyene brings together Indigenous artists from diverse South American peoples and regions to Braunschweig to encourage intercultural dialogue that will be shaped by themselves.
-In the Theatre Park, this gathering will serve as a site of solidarity and collective action to address shared challenges of our time and to advocate for Indigenous rights and sovereignty on a transnational stage.
+In the Theatre park, this gathering will serve as a site of solidarity and collective action to address shared challenges of our time and to advocate for Indigenous rights and sovereignty on a transnational stage.

-The curators of the Ko'eyene program are Denilson Baniwa, Naine Terena, Gustavo Caboco, and Jamille Pinheiro Dias.
+The curators of the Ko'eyene program are Denilson Baniwa, Naine Terena, Gustavo Caboco Wapichana, and Jamille Pinheiro Dias.
 The Indigenous artists and collectives they have invited not only show interdisciplinary artistic works that reflect ancestral knowledge and ongoing struggles against colonial legacies, but also allow us to practice this knowledge.
-The interdisciplinarity is manifested in the diverse facets of their practices, which range from performance, installations, ceramics, photography, video projection, and basketry – they encompass the material culture and technology of different indigenous communities.
+The interdisciplinarity is manifested in the diverse facets of their practices, which range from performance, installations, ceramics, photography, video projection, and basketry – they encompass the material culture and technology of different Indigenous communities.
 The artists come from the Baniwa, Terena, Wapichana, Macuxi, Shipibo-Konibo, Kadiwel, Karapotó, and Qom peoples.
 Their perspectives may stem from diverse cultural contexts, but they still resonate through their respective cosmologies, their shared struggles against extractivism, and the defense of traditional knowledge, practices, and territories.

 Production credits